Rebecca Godfrey

-Life and career
+Early life

 Godfrey was born in Toronto, Ontario, to writers Dave Godfrey and Ellen Godfrey.
 As a child she relocated with her family to Victoria, British Columbia.
-Godfrey attended the University of Toronto and Sarah Lawrence College, from which she received a MFA in Creative Writing.
-She worked in Toronto and New York as a journalist and editor before she began writing books.
+Godfrey attended the University of Toronto and Sarah Lawrence College, from which she received an MFA in creative writing.

+Career

-Godfrey's first book, The Torn Skirt (2001), a novel, was shortlisted for the 2002 Ethel Wilson Fiction Prize.
-Described as an antidote to the sad boy lit of David Foster Wallace, it received a favorable review in the New York Times.
+Godfrey worked in Toronto and New York as a journalist and editor before she began writing books.
+Her first novel, The Torn Skirt (2001) was shortlisted for the 2002 Ethel Wilson Fiction Prize.
+Described as a feminine alternative to the works of David Foster Wallace, it received a favorable review in the New York Times.

 Godfrey's second book, Under the Bridge (2005), an investigation into the beating death of Reena Virk, received British Columbia's National Award for Canadian Non-Fiction in 2006.
-The book was optioned for film adaptation by Reese Witherspoon's Type A Productions, but the project has not come to fruition.
-In 2017 Godfrey wrote a follow up to her book with an update on the legal fate of the two convicted killers and the lives of the girls involved in the crime for Vice Magazine.
-The book was also included in Rolling Stone's 2017 list of 11 True Crime books for Music lovers and Men's Journal's list of the 10 Best True Crime Books.
+It was optioned for film adaptation by Reese Witherspoon's Type A Productions.
+In 2017 Godfrey wrote a follow-up to her book with an update on the legal fate of the two convicted killers and the lives of the girls involved in the crime for Vice magazine.
+The book was also included in Rolling Stone's 2017 list of 11 True Crime Books for Music Lovers and Men's Journal's list of the 10 Best True Crime Books.
 On June 25, 2019, Gallery Books published a new edition of Under the Bridge with an introduction by Godfrey's friend Mary Gaitskill.

-Godfrey subsequently continued to write portraits of unconventional, yet influential women, most recently interviewing Robyn Doolittle on her 2014 expose of Toronto Mayor Rob Ford's tumultuous political career and interviewing German actress Barbara Sukowa on the legacy of Hannah Arendt.
+Godfrey subsequently continued to write portraits of unconventional, influential women, most recently interviewing Robyn Doolittle on her 2014 exposé of Toronto mayor Rob Ford's tumultuous political career and interviewing German actress Barbara Sukowa on the legacy of Hannah Arendt.